 This is a cycle of 4 distinct phases of learning.
 You want to maximize the effectiveness of each.
-The primary method for this is to cut out all crossover and multitasking.
-Identify which phase you are in and commit to doing it well.
+The primary method for this is to cut out any multitasking.
+Identify which phase you are in and commit to doing that one well.
 Quality and depth.
 The other phases will have their turn.

 make a list in your notebook of your perceived weaknesses in order of